kshyun28/60-days-of-solana/day_08/README.md

 4. Build Anchor program: `anchor build`
 5. Sync program_id with Anchor key: `anchor keys sync`
 6. Run tests: `anchor test --skip-local-validator`

+## Notes

+- Rust functions cannot accept an arbitrary number of arguments.
+- Rust `function-like macros` are identified by the presence of a `!` symbol.
+  - examples are:
+    - `println!()`
+    - `msg!()`
+- A Rust `macro` takes Rust code as input and programatically expands it into more Rust code.

 ## References